Live Streams

 • RTMP Push - Receive streams from OBS/encoders

-• Shoutcast - Manage radio stations
+• Shoutcast Audio - Manage Shoutcast radio stations

-• Radio Automation - Automated radio playlists
+• Radio Automation - Automated radio playlists and scheduling

 • Settings - Platform configuration